 And even if you are not at the point of burnout, it’s still a good idea to take planned breaks from blogging from time to time… You can either just do no blogging during your break or schedule blog posts and social media posts ahead of time, whichever you prefer.

-I try to take a week off at Easter, 2 weeks off in the summer, 2 weeks off over Christmas and usually 1 other week (typically 1 of the half terms) completely off each year.
+I try to take 1 week off at Easter, 2 weeks off in the summer, 2 weeks off over Christmas and usually 1 other week completely off each year.
 I generally reduce the number of posts and amount of social media which goes out over that time and schedule everything else ahead of time.
 This means everything keeps ticking over without my input and it doesn’t really seem like I am away at all – even when I am!

 Having quality time ‘off’ blogging at regular intervals helps me recharge my batteries and re-fire my passion for blogging and my creativity.
 I am always super eager to get back to blogging after I’ve been off for a week or 2 and always fired up with lots of new ideas.